panicmechanic/ZMD/Readme.md

 - Fix pathing to walk as close as possible if in fov and path is blocked.
 - Make torch change wall foreground color too.
+- Create new color variable to store dark values in so you can use them seperately to set

+    floor colour and keep the light on a different range.

 #Alpha TODO: